 The Community College Transfer Opportunity Program Scholarship (CCTOP) is a scholarship and advisement program dedicated to helping community college students transfer to NYU SPS.
-Transfer students must be FAFSA eligible, have maintained a 3.50 GPA at one of the partnered community colleges, and be nominated by a member of the faculty or administration at the partnered community college.
+Transfer students must be FAFSA eligible, have maintained a 3.50 GPA at one of the partnered community colleges.